c-malecki/titanstar/README.md

 - I would revisit and improve the layout CSS.
 I feel like there is a better method to achieve the desired grid-like effect for the Talent Buttons in a Talent Path, but add flexibility for additional Talents Buttons.
 This also applies to scaling the total number of Talent Paths.
 Additional Talent Paths would continue to stack vertically as rows of Talent Buttons on > 860px, but on a small screen where each Talent Path shifts to a column of Talent Buttons, additional Talent Paths would not cleanly stack as additional rows.
 - There are a lot of CSS animation opportunities.
 I could see adding a border fill transition when the first Talent Button of a path is allocated.
 Something like a blue spark that starts center-left, travels counterclockwise, filling the border to the blue color, and ending with a pulse of the box shadowing before settling into the faint box shadow.
 When a subsequent Talent Button is allocated, the blue spark would travel across connecting path UI, from left to right, repeat the border fill animation on that Talent Button, and then animate the lighting up of the connecting path.
 - Persistence of load outs and easy sharing.
 Something I was starting to mess with was serializing the application state as a base64 string and using it with `react-router-dom` to change the URL to contain query parameters of the encoded application state.
 This would allow a user to share a link that has a load out's data embedded as query parameters.
 When another user clicks that link, the app would initialize that embedded state.
-I actually got that park working in feature a branch (github link), but schema validation using something like `zod` would need to be added to ensure the application isn't broken by adding arbitrary values to the query parameters in the URL.
+I actually have this working in a [feature branch](https://github.com/c-malecki/titanstar/tree/c-malecki/9), but schema validation using something like `zod` would need to be implemented to ensure the application isn't broken by adding arbitrary values to the query parameters in the URL.
 Persistence in naming and storing load outs could be done either via local storage or with a database so that a user doesn't have to save a bunch of links externally to come back to a certain build.
+I did not complete this due to personal time constraints.